olivierKopp/Labo-SMTP-2018-olivierKopp-florentPiller/README.md

 Subject: the subjet of the prank

-THe prank you want to send
+The prank you want to send

 == //the end of the message token